groupdocs-metadata/GroupDocs.Metadata-for-.NET/README.md

 Directory | Description
 --------- | -----------
-[Examples](https://github.com/groupdocsmetadata/GroupDocs_Metadata_NET/tree/master/Examples)  | Contains the package of all .NET examples (C# & VB) and sample files that will help you learn how to use product features.
+[Examples](https://github.com/groupdocsmetadata/GroupDocs_Metadata_NET/tree/master/Examples)  | Contains the package of all .NET examples and sample files that will help you learn how to use product features.
 [Plugins](https://github.com/usmanazizgroupdocs/GroupDocs_Metadata_NET/tree/master/Plugins/Outlook%20Metadata%20Cleaner) | 1.
 Contains Outlook Metadata Cleaner Add-in that cleans metadata of the selected files and attaches them with email. <br>2.
 Contains Visual Studio Add-in to explore GroupDocs.Metadata for .NET examples.

 ## Resources